-From its origins in 1994, MCP offers independent finance broking, legal services, conveyancing, insurance broking and business advice.
+From our origins in 1994, MCP offers independent finance broking, legal services, conveyancing, insurance broking and business advice.

-Much of our experience in property has been generated through relationships with Accounting Firms, Financial Planners, related professional groups and most importantly our clients.
+Much of our experience in property is generated through relationships with Accounting Firms, Financial Advisers, Bankers, Estate Agents, Lawyers, Conveyancers and related professional groups and most importantly our clients.